FredKSchott/snowpack/docs/07-advanced-usage.md

 Browsers only support importing by URL, so importing a package by name (ex: `import React from 'react'`) isn't supported without additional tooling/configuration.
 Unless you're using a traditional app bundler or a build tool like Babel, you'll need to import all dependencies in your application by URL (ex: `import React from '/web_modules/react.js'`).

-**If you use Babel with Snowpack, you can use our Babel plugin to support package name imports.** The plugin reads any packages name imports in your source code and rewrites them to full `"/web_modules/${PACKAGE_NAME}.js"` URLs that run in the browser.
+**Babel Support:** If you use Babel with Snowpack, you can use our Babel plugin to support package name imports.
+The plugin reads any packages name imports in your source code and rewrites them to full `"/web_modules/${PACKAGE_NAME}.js"` URLs that run in the browser.
 This way, you can keep using the package name imports that you're used to without needing a full web app bundler.
 Check out our guide below.

 ``` js
 /* .babelrc */